CSR Tools

 CSRD explained in under 100 words

 The Corporate Sustainability Reporting Directive (CSRD) is an EU directive that obliges certain companies to report transparently on their social and environmental impact.
 The focus is on the disclosure of sustainability-related information to inform investors, regulators and the public about the sustainability performance of companies.
 The CSRD aims to promote sustainable investment by providing clear and comparable data and encouraging companies to disclose their sustainable development practices and policies.
-By improving transparency and accountability, the Directive supports the EU in its efforts to achieve the Sustainable Development Goals.
+By improving transparency and accountability, the directive supports the EU in its efforts to achieve the Sustainable Development Goals.

-Sure.
-If you want to understand the Corporate Sustainability Reporting Directive in detail and also the connections with the ESRS, the EU taxonomy or even the concept of double materiality, it is much more complicated.
-Fortunately, we have created a guide to preparing a materiality analysis for you.
+If you want to understand the CSRD in detail and also the connections with the ESRS, the EU taxonomy or even the concept of double materiality, it is much more complicated.
+Fortunately, we have put together a guide to creating a materiality assessment and further information on double materiality assessment for you.

 For which companies is the CSRD relevant?